i8sumPi/Better-Discord-Light-Mode/README.md

 ## 2. Upload the extension
 Go to chrome://extensions and turn on developer mode.
 Click "load unpacked" and upload the folder `better-discord-light-mode-extension` that is unzipped.

 And that's it!
 Hopefully it worked.
+If it didn't then please let me know.